-The Best Vegetables for Guinea Pigs: Guinea Pig Diet In-Depth Guide
+The Best Veggies for Guinea Pigs: Guinea Pig Diet In-Depth Guide

 Whenever you come across new vegetables, you wonder whether you can give the veggies to your guinea pigs.
 Especially as a new owner, you are inundated with false information across the web and often find yourself lost.

-In this guide, I want to help everyone understand the basics of guinea pig diet and get into details of feeding vegetable.
+In this guide, I want to help everyone understand the basics of guinea pig diet and effectively answer the question “what vegetables can guinea pigs eat?”
 If you want to be confident about feeding your guinea pig, please read on!

 Guinea Pig Diet Basics

 First things first.
-Before we jump into the list of vegetables that are best for guinea pigs, we must first understand the basics of guinea pig diet.
+Before we jump into the list of vegetables guinea pigs can eat, we must first understand the basics of guinea pig diet.

 Guinea pigs need 24/7 access to clean water.
 There are two ways of providing water bowl or bottle, but I recommend bottle.
 The guinea pigs tend to poop and run a lot.
 There is a high chance that guinea pigs will kick their poop into the water bowl, contaminating it.
 I also recommend getting multiple water bottle so every guinea pig will be able to drink when they want to.